How to Identify Sterling Silver Marks Without Misreading Plate

 Send the mark photo and the full object

 If the stamp still looks ambiguous, upload clear photos of the mark, the object, and any worn edges.
-We’ll route it to the right specialist and tell you whether it reads as sterling, plate, or a regional hallmark system.
+We will review what the photos show and tell you whether it reads as sterling, plate, or a regional hallmark system.

 Step 1 of 2